botre/anki-decks/src/geometry.md

 ## Triangle inequality theorem

-The sum of the lengths of any two sides of a triangle must be greater than or equal to the length of the third side.
+The sum of the lengths of any two sides of a triangle must be larger than the length of the third side.

 ## Hypotenuse